fiskl-accounting/help-docs/docs/Settings-Configurations/user-settings.md

 Correctly setting your Region, Language, and Time Zone ensures that dates, numbers, and other localized information appear correctly throughout Fiskl, including the web dashboard and mobile apps.
 :::

-- Region and Language: Affects formatting of dates, numbers, and currency
+- Region and Language: Affects formatting of dates, numbers, and currency.
-- Time Zone: Ensures times are displayed correctly for your location
+- Time Zone: Ensures times are displayed correctly for your location.

 ## Applying Changes

 Settings auto save there is no save button.
 You may have to select outside the input field to save.

 Remember: Regularly review your user settings to ensure they accurately reflect your current preferences and needs.
 If you're experiencing issues with date or number formats in Fiskl, check your localization settings first.